 @RadioMoBounce Only 1 point?
 We'll try harder next time.— Taco Bell (@tacobell) July 11, 2012

-The takeaway: It's not what you say, it's how you see it.
+The takeaway: It's not what you say, it's how you say it.

-Use social media for its intended purpose... not as a bulletin board.
+5. Use social media for its intended purpose... not as a bulletin board

-Digital platforms are geared for interactions — comment boxes, feeds, personal messages — yet brands often use them as mere publishing tools instead.
-Users go onto social media for one purpose; to connect with people they know, and not with businesses and brands.
+Digital platforms are geared for interactions — comment boxes, feeds, personal messages — yet brands often use them as mass publishing tools instead.
+Users go onto social media for one purpose — to connect with people they know, and not with businesses and brands.

-Facebook was designed for us to showcase our digital personality, with profile pictures showing how fun we are, and funny cat videos adorned on our timelines.
-But how are your brands using it?
-As a medium to simply post about your latest promotions three times a week?
+Social media was designed for us to showcase digital personalities, with profile pictures showing how fun we are, and funny cat videos adorning our timelines.
+But how is your brand using it?
+Another medium to simply post about your latest promotions three times a week?

-Create conversations... talk about anything under the sun.
+6. Create conversations... talk about anything under the sun

-While conversations about your company and industry are important, it shouldn’t just be about me, myself and I. Talk about the topics your brand persona would at the office watercooler – the latest news, TV shows, or last night’s game.
-Give a little wink and a nod to your fans by incorporating references, and form up your own little insider’s circle.
+While conversations about your company and industry are important, your brand shouldn’t just be about me, myself and I 24/7.
+Just as you would talk the latest news, TV shows, or last night’s game at your office watercooler, you can give nods to relevant and timely references, such as popular culture, to form your own little insider’s circle.

-Don't take everything so seriously... let go and just laugh.
+7. Don't take everything so seriously... let go and just laugh

 Humour is programmed into each and every one of us — and it works great as a means to connect people quickly.
 Laughing together breaks down boundaries, bringing your brand from being a corporation to a regular guy who finds humour in dad jokes.

-Even for you guys in B2B industries – while jargon-laden copy can get your points across in a concise manner, there’s no way technical babble can get your messages to stick.
-Find ways to infuse humour into your content once in a while, and do your research to find out what makes your audience laugh (Puns?
-Slapstick?
-A particular presidential candidate?).
-It’ll certainly capture your consumers' attention, get them talking, and make your brand stand out more.
+This applies for you guys in B2B industries too.
+While jargon-laden copy can get your points across in a concise manner, there’s no way technical babble can get your messages to stick.
+Find ways to infuse humour into your content once in a while (in good taste of cos!), and do your research to find out what makes your audience laugh (Puns?
+Witty headlines?
+Cultural references?).
+It’ll certainly capture your consumers' attention, get them talking, and make them come back for more